williamhaw/scala-lens/README.md

 # Scala Lenses

-This repo contains:
+## Contents

 1. Implementation of the (composable) Lens pattern.
 2. Models (case classes) in a nested hierarchy.
-3. Tests to verify that the lenses can get and set values within the hierarchy.
+3. Tests to verify that the lenses can get and set nested values within the hierarchy.

+## Todo

+- Handle Option values in models (using Prisms?)
+- Handle Seq values (using Traversals?)

 ## References
 https://medium.com/zyseme-technology/functional-references-lens-and-other-optics-in-scala-e5f7e2fdafe